tscircuit/schematic-trait-layout/README.md

 using common conventions, such as orienting ground net labels down and V+ labels up.

-The trait layout system is designed to be an extensible way to build a complex layout system that adheres to common conventions.
+The mash layout system is designed to be an extensible way to build a complex layout system that adheres to common conventions.
 We do this by pre-processing a massive set of schematic templates that represent many common scenarios for partial or full representation of a schematic to create a large lookup table of